 Have you recently lost a loved one?
-Chiltern Wills offers a fixed fee probate or estate administration service, working in conjunction with Kings Court Trust to wind up deceased clients’ estates.
-This will relieve you of the burden of having to deal with a lot of paperwork, at an already difficult time.
+Chiltern Wills offers a probate or ‘estate administration’ service to wind up deceased clients’ estates.
+We will relieve you of the burden of having to deal with a lot of fairly complex paperwork, at an already difficult time.

 What does estate administration involve?